HeZhang1994/digital-elevation-model/README.md

 ### Elevation of London

-- The elevation of 24 locations in London (meters).
+- The elevation of 24 locations in London (meters)

 | No. of Location | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  | 9  | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24
 | --------------- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | --